cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 2. **User Experience Matters**: From the introduction of CSS for enhanced web aesthetics to the development of SPAs for dynamic user interactions, the focus on improving user experience has led to the creation of more dynamic technologies for real-time DOM manipulation and improved data fetching, leading to better user experience.
 3. **Interactivity and Real-Time Communication Are Essential**: Technologies such as client-side rendering, AJAX, and WebSockets have redefined user engagement, providing experiences as smooth and responsive as those of desktop applications.
 4. **Security and Performance Are Continuous Priorities**: Technologies like WebAssembly offer robust security models and enhanced performance, enabling developers to create high-performance applications with improved security features.
-5. **Innovation and Adaptability is Not Optional**: Developers need to reamain flexible and embrace new technologies like WebAssembly and dApps to create cutting-edge web applications that meet the expectations of modern users.
+5. **Innovation and Adaptability is Not Optional**: Developers need to remain flexible and embrace new technologies like WebAssembly and dApps to create cutting-edge web applications that meet the expectations of modern users.

 # Resources